About Toronto Pearson International Airport (YYZ)

 Transfer between terminals:

 The airport's LINK train offers free transportation between Terminal 1, Terminal 3, the Sheraton Gateway Hotel and Viscount Station with stops at the Value Park Lot, Value Park Garage and the ALT Hotel.
-The train runs 24 hours a day, seven days a week, and is wheelchair accessible.
+The train runs 24 hours a day, seven days a week; departures every four to eight minutes and is wheelchair accessible.
+Travel time between stations is two to eight minutes.

 Toronto Pearson International Airport is located 27km (17 miles) northwest of Toronto city centre.